 What colors compliment dark green?

-Besides paring dark green paint colors with obvious neutrals like beige, white, and ivory, I have been loving adding some trendy bold colors, leathers, and different wood tones.
+Besides paring dark green paint colors with obvious neutrals like beige, white, and ivory, I have been loving adding some trendy bold colors, jewel tones, leathers, and different wood tones.

 Below find the same images above with some accent colors and color combinations.